italia/daf-docs/microservices/semantic/semantic-validator.rst

 ============================================================

 **Semantic Validator** is the microservice designed to provide a simple way for validating RDF metadata dataset against a specific Ontology on an underlying triplestore.
-The validator is currently based on a set of queries (about 150 for DCAT-AP_IT) returning a record of information for the rules broken by the dataset, the most important infos are:
+The validator is currently based on a set of queries (about 150 for DCAT-AP_IT) returning a record of information for the rules broken by the dataset.
+The most important infos are:

   - Class name: the class involved in the rule (ex: Organization for DCAT-AP_IT)
   - Rule ID: the broken rule id (ex: 207 for DCAT-AP_IT)